saikpr/megadata-proposal/README.md

 A docker or Vagrant or any other such file, which once run will pack the application and make it easier for us to access.

-For user: a simple script to download and create the application locally for easier uploads to EGA.
+For users: a simple script to download and create the application locally for easier uploads to EGA.

-What is your contingency plan for things not going to schedule?
+## What is your contingency plan for things not going to schedule?

 First, I will need to provide a detailed timeline which will be updated with achievements and/or failures.
 Second, possibly a weekly sync up between mentors and students, in order to provide efficient support.
 If required, deliverables to be redecided to avoid roadblocks and ensure that it can be completed within the time-frame.

-## Management of Coding Project
+# Management of Coding Project

-How do you propose to ensure code is submitted / tested?
+## How do you propose to ensure code is submitted / tested?

 I will publish a blog with demo of the minimal number of steps to get the application running.
 (Will try to publish a video also, but no promises)

-How often do you plan to commit?
+## How often do you plan to commit?
 What changes in commit behavior would indicate a problem?

 I plan to push to my branch once every 3-4 days.
 If i haven't pushed in a week and my mentor is not aware of any emergency or personal commitments, then that would indicate a problem.
 This should never happen.